 A look at provisional ballots in primary for Kansas governor

-More than 313,000 ballots were cast in the hotly contested Republican primary for Kansas governor, but the two candidates are separated by a mere 110 votes.
+More than 313,000 ballots were cast in the hotly contested Republican primary for Kansas governor, but the two candidates are separated only by about 200 votes.

 WHAT EXACTLY ARE PROVISIONAL BALLOTS?